-- LEC cost based on 2017 revenue and heat delivered.
+- LEC rate is based on revenue and heat delivered for the 12 months ended May 31, 2019.

-- BC Hydro cost based on purchase of 50% residential step 1 and 50% residential step 2 electricity price as of April 1, 2018 and a 5% rate rider.
-Based on these assumptions the 2018 electric cost would be \$116 / MW.hr.
-(3.0% increase).
+BC Hydro cost based on purchase of 50% residential step 1 and 50% residential step 2 electricity price as of April 1, 2019 and a 0% rate rider.
+Based on these assumptions the 2019 electric cost would be \$118 / MW.hr.

-- Cost of Fortis BC, River District Energy, SEFC, SFU UniverCity, Richmond Oval and Surrey City Energy taken from City of Vancouver report dated November 21, 2017.
+Cost of FortisBC, River District Energy, SEFC, SFU UniverCity, Richmond Oval and Surrey City Energy taken from City of Vancouver report dated November 20, 2018.

-- Creative Energy Ltd. and UBC have been omitted due to the fact that their systems are steam based.
+Creative Energy Ltd. and UBC Neighbourhood DEU have been omitted, as their systems have historically been steam based.

-In 2017, LEC delivered 49,076,744 kWh of heat and invoiced \$3,801,748.88 for heating services.
-This translates into an average energy cost of \$77.47 / MWh.
+From June 1, 2018 to May 31, 2019 LEC delivered 54,896,109 kWh of heat and invoiced \$4,458,715 for heating services.
+This translates into an average energy cost of \$81 / MWh.
 The above table shows LEC as the lowest price provider of hot water based district energy in the Lower Mainland per megawatt hour.
-For users, LEC rates are significantly more economical than using baseboard electric heat (BC Hydro).
-With the proposed increase in LEC's Capacity Charge, LEC will still provide customers with energy below the price of electricity.
+Also, LEC rates are significantly more economical (46%) than using baseboard electric heat (BC Hydro).
+With the proposed increase in LEC's Capacity Charge, LEC will still provide customers with thermal energy below the price of electricity.